AtiyaQazi/VortexTech-AI-ML-Week3/README.md

-# VortexTech AI & ML Internship — Week 3
+# VortexTech AI & ML Internship-Week 3

 ## Regression and Clustering on Real Data